City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 ## Environment variables / secrets

 * `AUTH_SIGNKEY`: Secret string used to sign and validate the auth tokens.
 Arbitrary.
+* `AWS_SES_KEY_ID`: Key ID for Amazon SES.
+* `AWS_SES_KEY_VALUE`: Key value for Amazon SES.
+* `AWS_SES_REGION`: Aws region for Amazon SES.
+For example: "eu-central-1".
+* `EMAIL_SOURCE`: Email address to be shown as sender address when seding emails from Amazon SES.
+* `EMAIL_RETURN_PATH`: Email where AWS error notifications/bounces are sent, such as invalid email addresses tms.
 * `CERT_SELECTION`: Possible values are `test` and `prod`.
 Determines which set of certificates to use in SAML2.0 communication with Suomi.fi.
 The certificates are stored in the `certs` directory.
+* `DETAILED_LOGS`: If evaluates to true, use detailed logs.
+This basically prints the ids of the juniors a youth worker sees or operates on, for every operation.
+This results in a lot of logs because even just listing juniors results in the ids being logged.
 * `FRONTEND_BASE_URL`: Base URL for frontend.
 Used e.g. in redirecting the user during SSO process.
 * `HTTP_LOG_LEVEL`: Optional.
 A pino logger level as string.
 Defaults to 'info'.
 Use 'debug' or 'silent' to hide HTTP access logs.
 * `IDP_ENTITY_ID`: Entity ID of the identity provider, Suomi.fi in this case.
 Defined in the IdP metadata XML.